FAQs

 Care - I will always support you throughout your counselling journey, particularly at times when things are difficult for you.

-I will give you as much notice as possible when I have holidays or planned breaks.
-I encourage my clients to do the same.
+I will give you as much notice as possible of any holidays or planned breaks in my practice.
+I encourage clients to do the same, as this helps us plan our work together and maintain continuity where possible.

 I always make a point of giving clients time to reflect on their first session, before committing to the counselling process.